bilykb/lotide/README.md

 ## **Summary**
 ---

->This repository contains all the functions created over the course of the Lotide project.
+>This repository contains all the functions created over the course of the Lotide project while studying at [Lighthouse Labs](https://www.lighthouselabs.ca/).
 Functions will be organized by the week of learning in which they were created, and referred to in order of creation.

 ---
 ## **Table of Contents**